Interior French Doors

 DEAR MICHAEL: Installing interior french doors, assuming you’re a real rookie carpenter, is going to sap you of every bit of skill and patience you have at this point in your DIY career.

-Interior French Doors are Challenging
+Are Interior French Doors Hard To Install?

-It’s hard enough hanging a single pre-hung door, much less a set of french doors.
+It’s hard enough hanging a single pre-hung door, much less a set of double french doors.
 I’ve installed many pre-hung interior french doors with great success.

 Double interior french doors are hard to install because you have additional tolerances you must satisfy to make the install look professional.
 The gap around all the doors and in between the two doors needs to be consistent and as equal as possible.
 This is much harder to achieve than you might think.